 The treatment for the novel is bathos, the heroic reduced to the ridiculous so that the fatalistic theme plays out through story and prose.

-'The same general idea appears in The Big Board by Kilgore Trout.
+The same general idea appears in The Big Board by Kilgore Trout.
 The flying saucer creatures who capture Trout’s hero ask him about Darwin.
-They also ask him about golf.'
+They also ask him about golf.

-Ask yourself, how your structure serves your theme?
+Ask yourself how your structure serves your theme.

-In my scheme, the past weighs on the present, all its myths and corners and secrets are there, and sometimes we catch sight of them out of the corner of our eye or in a dream, but the past weighs upon us privately, invisible to the outsider.
+In my dual timeline book, the past weighs on the present, all its myths and corners and secrets are there.
+Sometimes we catch sight of them out of the corner of our eye or in a dream, but the past weighs upon us privately, invisible to the outsider.